Obama sends U.S. military advisers to Iraq as battle rages over refinery

 The group's advance has only been slowed by a regrouped military, Shi'ite militias and other volunteers.
 The government announced on Thursday that those who joined up to fight in "hot areas" would be paid about $150 a week.

-The U.S. secretary of state, Kerry, played down the extent of possible cooperation with Iran, the main Shi'ite power, which backs Maliki, saying Washington wanted communication on Iraq with its old enemy to avoid "mistakes" but would not work closely with Tehran.
+U.S. Secretary of State John Kerry played down the extent of possible cooperation with Iran, the main Shi'ite power, which backs Maliki, saying Washington wanted communication on Iraq with its old enemy to avoid "mistakes" but would not work closely with Tehran.

 Obama challenged Iran to play a constructive role in Iraq and not come in "solely as an armed force on behalf of the Shia."

-Anthony Cordesman, an expert at the Center for Strategic and International Studies think tank in Washington, said Obama's decision guaranteed that the United States, not just Iran, would have a presence on the ground during the Iraq crisis.
+Anthony Cordesman, an expert at the Center for Strategic and International Studies think tank in Washington, said Obama's decision guarantees that the United States, not just Iran, will have a presence on the ground during the Iraq crisis.

 "It gives the United States the kind of direct contact with Iraqi forces that allows them to judge their strengths and weaknesses and act as a check on sectarian abuses," he wrote.
 "It keeps up the right kind of pressure on Maliki and any successor."